zimfw/fzf/README.md

 Configures [fzf] to use [fd] or [ripgrep] for faster fetching of files and directories names.

+Sets ALT-C previews with ls.
 Also sets CTRL-T previews with [bat] if it's installed.
+Press CTRL-/ to toggle the preview.

 Requirements
 ------------